Welcome to the Pupster Passion website.

 The first thing to say is that we are not vets.

-So if you have even the slightest concern that there might be something wrong with your older pet dog, please take him or her to the vets right away.
+So if you have even the slightest concern that there might be something wrong with your older pet dog, please take him or her to the veterinarian right away.

 When is Panting Excessive?